launz/Pools/README.md

 Another big reason to use object pooling is that it easily allows to track how many objects of a given pool are in use and also to limit a pool from spawning more if it has reached it's limit.
 Every pool has a property called OverflowType.
 This controls what happens when a pool has spawned all of it's objects and is still being called to spawn new ones.
+The OverflowTypes are more like a fale-safe.
+If a pool consistantly reaches it's maximum, maxSize should just be increased.

   - OverflowType.Limit: This is the default behavior.
 Limit just prevents new objects from being spawned from the pool.
   - OverflowType.ReuseFirst: The oldest object of the pool in the scene gets despawned and used as a new object to be spawned.
   - OverflowType.AutoResize: Automatically increases the maxSize of the pool and creates a new item to be spawned.
 (When used excessively it kind of defeats the purpose of a pool because items are pretty much just normally instantiated.)